Yuriysteam/yuriysteam.github.io/_posts/2019-03-06-amsterdam-design-guide.md

 ### Transport

-Metro stations worth visiting: Noord, Noorderpark, Centraal Station, Rokin, Vijzelgracht, De Pijp and Europaplei.<br>The two-hour ticket should cover visiting all of them with talking pictures.
+Metro stations worth visiting: Noord, Noorderpark, Centraal Station, Rokin, Vijzelgracht, De Pijp and Europaplei.<br>The two-hour ticket should cover visiting all of them with taking pictures.
 Around €7 total.

 Take a free ferry to Noord part of Amsterdam.
 A ferry departs from Centraal station.
 Visit NDSM.
 It's an old shipyard turned into the creative district.